-What to Stuff in a Super Short San Francisco Trip
+What to Stuff in a San Francisco Trip

-When your best friend is going through a rough spot in life, you do the right thing and distract her with a weekend trip to San Francisco!
+When your best friend is going through a rough spot in life, you do the right thing and distract her with a trip to San Francisco!
 Or at least that's what I was lucky enough to be able to do a month ago.
-In this post I'll go over what not to miss and how to stuff as many things in a weekend as you can!
+In this post I'll go over what not to miss!

 - Don't let the parked cars in the picture above confuse you; you do not want to drive around this city.
 Or rather you don't want to try to find parking.
-If you can afford an uber, great.
-If not, no worries, just figure out how to use the Muni public transit / bus system and you'll be totally fine!
+Get the Clipper app and use the public transit to get around here!
+Clipper works for both the Muni and Bart systems.

-- This city is expensive, but if you can, try to get an airbnb in the Inner or Outer Sunset areas!
+- This city is expensive, but if you can, try to get an airbnb in the Inner or Outer Sunset areas or a quiet area like Glen Park!
 That's where the typical colorful crooked houses are that everyone associates with the city.
 Downtown and the Tenderloin area have nice hotels too but if you're not very used to city life it might be quite the change of pace, even for a couple days!

 1: Japanese Tea Garden

 This place turned out to be by far one of my favorite parts of the city and the trip.
 The cost (around $10) is well worth it to see the beautiful bridges, plants, water features, and to chill and eat at the tea house in the center of the garden where you can get great tea and snacks like daifuku (mochi and red bean paste) and pork buns for a reasonable price.

 Though I wouldn't recommend going here in the morning when there are millions of people crowding the markets, in the evening you can get amazing food over here and the colors and lanterns are super lively and fun to see.
 We went to Rural Ramen and I got a great poke salad and my friend, Patrena, got a pork ramen bowl that she thought was amazing.